drewbarontini/tmcss-slides/book.md

 </header>
 ```

-Now we've abstracted out the vertical alignment (positioning) of the nav, so as to keep things encapsulated.
+Now we've abstracted out the vertical alignment (positioning) of the `.nav`, so as to keep things encapsulated.

 **Positioning and layout are constant struggles with modular CSS.
 You'll have to abstract a lot of the layout styling to a more global component to keep your modules properly encapsulated.**